Arihant1467/CompetitiveProgramming/README.md

 # CompetitiveProgramming
-It contains solutions to various programming questions which I have solved on various online judges like [Leetcode](https://leetcode.com), [HackerRank](https://www.hackerrank.com/), [Geeks For Geeks](https://www.geeksforgeeks.org/)
+This repository contains solutions to various programming questions which I have solved on various online judges like [Leetcode](https://leetcode.com), [HackerRank](https://www.hackerrank.com/), [Geeks For Geeks](https://www.geeksforgeeks.org/)

 <table>